-The unpack manager works quite similiarly when working with video files except in so much that it typicallty only uses two files: the video file itself and the main icon file.
-If you don't already have an icon file, you can use a tool like xine or mplayer to play the start of the movie and save a suitable screen capture.
-This file should then be resized down to a more reasonable icon size and saved with the same name as the movie file itself but with a suitable image file extension rather than the video one.
+If you want a custom icon file and don't like the automatic options you can use a tool like xine or mplayer -vf screenshot to play the start of the movie and save a suitable screen capture.
+This file should normally be left at the same dimensions as the video clip as it will be automatically resized down to a more reasonable icon size by Wacs.
+This file should have a similar name to the movie file itself but with a suitable image file extension rather than the video one.
 Therefore if your video file is called Roxanne-KnittedTopWhiteSkirt.wmv, then the icon for it should be called Roxanne-KnittedTopWhiteSkirt.jpg.

-Chapter 8.
-Placement Manager
+Chapter 8. wacsplacemgr - The Placement Manager